jcane86/raspi-ver/readme.md

 ## Acknowledgement

-All the info returned by the module was taken from [elinux.org](http://elinux.org/RPi_HardwareHistory#Board_Revision_History).
+All the info returned by the module was taken from [elinux.org](http://elinux.org/RPi_HardwareHistory#Board_Revision_History) and [raspberrypi.org](https://www.raspberrypi.org/documentation/hardware/raspberrypi/revision-codes/README.md).
 Thank you!

 ## LICENSE